johnnynienstedt/4S_Pitching/README.md

      - solid
      - barrel

 These probabilites are then converted into an expected run value for the pitch.
 These values are aggregated on the pitcher-pitch type level and normalized to a mean of 100 and standard deviation of 10.
-They are again normalized on the pitcher level, such that a 130 Shape+ changeup and a 130 Shape+ full repertoire represent the same deviation from the mean.
+They are again normalized on the pitcher level, such that a 120 Shape+ changeup and a 120 Shape+ full repertoire both represent 97th percentile grades.

-One of the major limitations of this model is that it is trained on all pitch data from 2021 to 2023, meaning pitchers from those seasons cannot be graded.
+This model is trained on all pitch data from 2021 to 2022, meaning pitchers from those seasons cannot be graded.

 # Spot+
 The pitcher's ability to throw the ball in the correct spots.